uppsala-makerspace/laser_cutter_guide/README.md

 Image of our laser cutter
 ```

-Manual for using the lasser cuter:
+Manual for using the laser cuter:

 - [Website friendly](https://uppsala-makerspace.github.io/laser_cutter_guide/)
 - Printer friendly: TODO